 Even though the cause may be physical, anxiety or depression sometimes require treatment in their own right.
 Non-drug treatments such as relaxation or short-term psychotherapy can help.
 If your problem is more persistent you may be prescribed a drug such as an antidepressant.

 If your symptoms are especially severe, or if they continue even after a fair trial of thyroid treatment, then you should ask your doctor to refer you to a psychiatrist or a clinical psychologist - one with expertise in psychological problems associated with physical illness.

 The outlook for all types of most thyroid disorders is good, and even if the psychological symptoms take a long time to settle initially, people usually make a full recovery and lead normal lives once their thyroid condition is treated.
 When symptoms do not settle, this is normally because the problems have an alternative explanation and further treatment and evaluation will be needed to manage this situation.

 - Your emotional and mental health problems should improve as your thyroid condition stabilises, and the long-term prospect is good

-- Confiding in a family member or close friend or talking to someone (for example, through a support group) who has been through this experience can help you through this difficult time
+- Confiding in a family member or close friend or talking to someone (for example, through a BTF volunteer) who has been through this experience can help you during this difficult time

-- Don’t bottle it up - your doctor can help you, or you can ask to be referred to a specialist
+- Speak to your doctor who will be able to help you, or you can ask to be referred to a specialist

 If you have questions or concerns about your thyroid disorder, you should talk to your doctor or specialist as they will be best placed to advise you.
 You may also contact the British Thyroid Foundation for further information and support, or if you have any comments about the information contained in this leaflet.